peterpeterparker/daviddalbusco.com/src/blog/bye-bye-firebase-hosting.md

 So how does Juno compare?

-On the **[Internet Computer](https://internetcomputer.org/)** — the blockchain that super powers Juno - costs come from storing data and updating state in its smart contracts, but querying data — like accessing a website — is currently free.
+On the **[Internet Computer](https://internetcomputer.org/)** — the blockchain that super powers Juno - costs come from storing data and updating state, but querying data — like accessing a website — is currently free.
 That means as long as this remains the case, hosting a static site on Juno is **cheap**.

 I haven’t done the exact math, but I expect it to cost me **around $10 for an entire year**.
 Yep, **a whole year** for what Firebase was about to charge me in **10 days**.

+And even if it ends up being $20 - it's still less than what I paid this month.

 Now, obviously, if your site is dynamic and frequently updates state, costs will be different.
 But for a static site like mine? **Juno now wins, hands down.**